aryakaul/simdigree/labnotebook.md

 ##### 2018-07-28
 NO NONFOUNDERS ARE AFFECTED?!?!?!?!?
 WHAAAAA.
 I've slapped in some debug statements and have also fixed a bug with writing the genotype matrix.
 I don't see an obvious reason for the issue, hopefully ***based Onuralp*** can save me now.

+##### 2018-07-30
+Think the problem has been identified?
+It is probably because I'm calculating the allele frequency for the non-founders using only the non-founders and updating the scaling constant incorrectly.
+When I try to use the scaling constant as defined by the founders tons of individuals are designated as affected.